sheshank407/EmployeManageMent/README.md

   It is used to save selected image.

 # Run
-/* Add steps to how to run the app*/

 1)Install node modules in angular
 2)Use "ng serve" command to run the angular application 3)Build the APi solution